What Is Intermittent Fasting?

+I recommend the nutritional cleansing and fasting system to anyone who is new to fasting and to those who have been fasting without results.

+I found out quickly when I started fasting that I needed a nutrient-dense meal to break my fast that was quick and easy.

+### Current page

-I personally recommend this nutritional cleansing and fasting system to anyone who is new to fasting and to those who have been fasting without results.
+I recommend the nutritional cleansing and fasting system to anyone who is new to fasting and to those who have been fasting without results.

 I found out quickly when I started fasting that I needed a nutrient-dense meal to break my fast that was quick and easy.